Skip to Content

 Here are some other dimensions for corner kitchen cabinet width:

-The height and depth dimensions would still follow the standard for base kitchen cabinet measurements mentioned above which are as follows (for reference):
+The height and depth dimensions would still follow the standard for base cabinetry measurements mentioned above which are as follows (for reference):

-A great tip for you to keep in mind when trying to figure out your corner kitchen cabinet dimensions is that the sizing would also depend on whatever additional mechanisms you might have inside of these cabinets.
+A great tip for you to keep in mind when trying to figure out your corner cabinet dimensions is that the sizing would also depend on whatever additional mechanisms like drawers you might have inside of these cupboards.
+There might be certain requirements for the door opening size as well as for the actual amount of space needed

-There are 2 types of corner kitchen cabinets: a straight one that runs from one section of the kitchen all the way out into the far end, and the second one is what is referred to as an L-shaped corner cabinet that will usually have 2 doors installed at a right angle to each other.
+There are 2 types of corner kitchen cabinets: a straight one that runs from one section out into the far end, and the second one which is referred to as an L-shaped corner cabinet will usually have 2 doors installed at a right angle to each other.

-These doors will either open as a bi-fold door, will open attached together, or will open one in front of the other.
+These doors will either open as a bi-fold door, will open attached, or will open one in front of the other.

 Corner kitchen sink with marble countertop white cabinet

-One of the biggest sources of anxiety when it comes to kitchen redesign is the thought of deciding on corner kitchen sink cabinet dimensions and sizes.
-Sink placement is always an issue especially when you plan on redesigning your kitchen from scratch.
+One of the biggest sources of anxiety when it comes to kitchen redesign is the thought of deciding on corner sink cabinet dimensions and sizes.
+Sink placement is always an issue especially when you plan on redesigning your layout from scratch.

 Should you have your sink backed up on the wall?
 Should it have its own kitchen island?
 Or should you keep it at a window, where the corner usually is?

-Although these sizes might seem initially huge, the front face will actually be much smaller as corner kitchen sink cabinets usually taper out into a diamond shape.
+Although these sizes might seem initially huge, the front face will actually be much smaller as corner sink cabinetry usually taper out into a diamond shape.

 For reference, these are how much smaller they actually turn out to be: